fumlig/visualsearch/readme.md

 utilize the appearance of the environment, and achieves similar performance to that of a human searcher.
 Finally, the spatial memory scales to larger search spaces and is better at generalizing from a limited number of training samples.

-## To do

-Report:

-- discuss hyperparameter tuning
-- proof-read
-- feedback from jose, eric

-Repository:

-- scripts for experiments
-- fix permanent link in report (https://zenodo.org/?)

 ## Overview